nelzn0/ft_printf/README.md

 ### AI Usage

-Claude (Anthropic) was used as a **learning tool** throughout this project.
+AI was used as a **learning tool** throughout this project.
 Rather than generating code directly, it was used to:
 - Explain concepts such as variadic functions, `va_list`, and base conversion algorithms
 - Guide the reasoning behind function signatures and return value design
 - Review code written by the student and point out bugs without providing direct fixes
 - Help structure the project files and understand the overall architecture

-All code was written by nda-roch.
-AI was used exclusively in a Socratic, educational capacity.